bootcampdev/workout-tracker-nosql-17/README.md

 ## Application Context

 * Utilizing the Mongo database and mongoose npm module.
+Routes are handled with Express and data is stored as json documents.
 Develop a schema that tracks parameters of a workout.
 Track the total duration and distance as well as the last workout performed.
 User can create their own workout and see a graphical representation.

   * Add exercises to the most recent workout plan.